 If you’re having difficulty using the default importing Hebcal to Google Calendar instructions, here is an alternative technique to try that replaces the “subscribe” step with downloading and uploading.

-- Click on the “Alternate option: download” to download the Jewish Calendar YYYY.ics file to your desktop
+5. Click on the “Download YYYY only” button to download the hebcal_YYYY.ics file to your desktop

 - Leave it sitting in your Downloads folder for now.

-- Click the Create link at the bottom of the “My calendars” list on the left-hand side of the page
+9. Click the large + (Plus) button next to the “Other calendars” list on the left-hand side of the page

-- For the Calendar Name box, type the name “Hebcal” or “Jewish holidays” or whatever you’d like to call it, and click the blue Create calendar button
+11. On the “Create new calendar page”, type the name “Hebcal” or “Jewish holidays” or whatever you’d like to call it, and click the blue Create calendar button

 14. Click on the grey Select file from your computer box, browse to your Downloads folder, choose the hebcal_YYYY.ics file that contains your events, then click Open